fmarotta/bioinfoconda/README.md

 X-getdata URL
 ```

-It supports both http and ftp protocols and is able to download a
+It supports http, ftp and rsync protocols and is able to download a
 directory recursively, as well as to download only those files which
 match a pattern.
 Third-party data sets are usually well documented and
 structured, therefore it makes sense to maintain their original